supabase/realtime/ARCHITECTURE.md

 - **broadcast from the database**: the `ReplicationConnection` streams inserts into `realtime.messages` off a logical replication slot and republishes each row as a broadcast on the tenant topic;
 - **lifecycle**: it stops itself when the tenant has had no connected users for a while or when it notices it's running in the wrong region.

 `Extensions.PostgresCdcRls` is the Postgres Changes driver.
-Per tenant it runs a `WorkerSupervisor` with a `SubscriptionManager` and a `ReplicationPoller`.
+Per tenant, if Postgres changes is used, it runs a `WorkerSupervisor` with a `SubscriptionManager` and a `ReplicationPoller`.
 What it provides:

 - turning a channel's `postgres_changes` config (schema / table / filter) into rows in the tenant's `realtime.subscription` table;
 - polling the tenant's WAL and delivering each change, already filtered per subscriber by `realtime.list_changes/4`, to only the nodes holding matching subscribers.